 News & Press Releases

-For more information about the Path2College 529 Plan or to open a college savings account, please visit www.Path2College529.com or call (877) 424-4377.
+For more information about the Path2College 529 Plan or to open an account, please visit www.Path2College529.com or call (877) 424-4377.

 1Source: ISS Market Intelligence 529 College Savings Fee Analysis 4Q 2022.↩

 To learn more about Georgia’s Path2College 529 Plan, its investment objectives, risks, charges and expenses please see the Plan Description at path2college529.com.
 Read it carefully.
 Investments in the Plan are neither insured nor guaranteed and there is the risk of investment loss.
 TIAA-CREF Individual & Institutional Services, LLC, Member FINRA, is the distributor and underwriter for the Path2College 529 Plan.